pgRouting/pgrouting/doc/circuits/pgr_hawickCircuits.rst

      - Id of the circuit starting from ``1``
    * - ``path_seq``
      - ``INTEGER``
-     - Relative postion in the path.
+     - Relative position in the path.
 Has value ``0`` for beginning of the path
    * - ``start_vid``
      - ``BIGINT``
      - Identifier of the starting vertex of the circuit.